Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 - Go back to the tabs at the top of the page, then select the "Deploy" tab.
 - Select the Github deployment method.
 - Search for your repository name, then click the "Connect" button to link your repository.
-- At the bottom of that page, select deployment type: Automatic Deployment or Manual Deployment.
-Automatic Deployment will redeploy the project to Heroku every time it is pushed to GitHun.
-Then wait for your project to be deployed.
+- At the bottom of that page, select deployment type: Automatic or Manual.
+By pressing "Enable Automatic Deploys," the project will redeploy to Heroku every time it is pushed to GitHub.
+If Manual deployments are preferred, then choose a branch to deploy ("main" by default) and press "Deploy Branch."
+In either case, there will be a short wait while the project is deployed.

 ## Forking the Repository on GitHub